 Aderhold, MD and Peter Stastny, MD, June 2015

-Norwegian Psychiatric Society (NPF), TIPS, UiO: NORMENT: Norwegian Centre for Mental Disorders Research, OUS Section for Treatment Research, Norwegian Institute of Public Health, TIPS early detection in psychosis
+Norwegian Psychiatric Society (Npf), TIPS, UiO: NORMENT: Norwegian Centre for Mental Disorders Research, OUS Section for Treatment Research, Norwegian Institute of Public Health, TIPS early detection in psychosis

 Neuroleptics are used to ease symptoms and to prevent relapse with evidence at the beginning of the psychosis for a minority of patients.
-There is no evidence that antipsychotics promote "psychosocial functioning, professional functioning, and quality of life" (Buchanan et al 2010 PORT Treatment Recommendations).
+There is no evidence that antipsychotics promote "psychosocial functioning, professional functioning, and quality of life" (Buchanan et al 2009 PORT Treatment Recommendations).
 Recovery treatment still wins terrain and will be put into a historical context.
 Mike Slade et al. 2014 describes the implementation of recovery with both usage and abuse of the term.
 Too high doses of neuroleptics to too many patients over too long cause catastrophic poor treatment outcomes regarding recovery, disability / illness and chronic illness.
 A paradigm shift to lower doses for fewer patients over a shorter period of time with, for example, Open dialogue quadrupled recovery, reduces schizophrenia per year to one tenth and disability benefit / illness decreases to one third (5).
 Why is there still resistance despite very good treatment outcomes of recovery orientation such as Open dialogue (2)?
 How can a paradigm shift be made in the interest of patients' health and health professionals who want their efforts to benefit many more patients?

 “In the 1950s, when the drugs we now call ‘antipsychotics’ first came along, psychiatrists recognised that they were toxic substances that happened to have the ability to suppress thoughts and emotions without simply putting people to sleep in the way the old sedatives did” (Joanna Moncrieff, MD 13.
 August 2013; Deniker P. Compr Psychiatry 1960 Apr;1:92-102.).
 Mainstream psychiatry was uncomfortable with the notion that its principle treatment worked by being a neurological toxin and transformed it into a sophisticated, treatment.
 At last the misleading expression “antipsychotics” was chosen.

 Recovery is used in several meanings and has gained attention and has now become mainstream.
 WHO's Mental Health Action Plan 2013-2020 is with emphasis on recovery.
-The Government's Strategy for Good Mental Health (2017-2022) "Mastering Life" is based on WHO's plan and The European Mental Health Action Plan 2013-2020 and.
+The Norwegian Government's Strategy for Good Mental Health (2017-2022) "Mastering Life" is based on WHO's plan and The European Mental Health Action Plan 2013-2020 and.
 EU JOINT ACTION 2016.
 WHO project QualityRights initiative is improving quality, and promoting human rights.
 Both the United States, Canada, New Zealand, Australia, the UK and Ireland are building their national strategies on recovery.
 The Norwegian Mental Health Expansion Plan mentions the needs of the user/patient as a starting point, "mastering one's own life", "successful return to working life" and "entering into a social relationship with family and friends" (Ottar Ness 2015).
-HOD has signalled to be positive.
+The Norwegian Health Directorate has signalled to be positive.
 There is a long way to go to achieve a paradigm shift away from diagnosis and symptom treatment to the goal of recovery / recovery.

 The discussion on drug-free offers in mental health care has exposed internal conflicts of psychiatry (Journal of Norwegian Medical Association No. 6, 21 March 2017).
 Do old truths stand for fall?
 Could it indicate changes?
 Are we heading for a paradigm shift?

-Open dialogue reports more than 80% recovery and the incidence of psychoses was reduced from 33 to 2 per 100,000 inhabitants per year (2, 5).
+Open dialogue reports more than 80% recovery (Seikkula et al. 2006) and the incidence of psychoses was reduced from 33 to 2 per 100,000 inhabitants per year (2, 5).
 Erika Jääskeläinen et al 2005 rapports that in 2001 recovery rate was 3,4 % and 56% of patients on disability allowances in Northern Finland Birth Cohort 1966 , that is the same area before Open dialogue started up.

 Svedberg et al. 2001 report 93% of patients on neuroleptics at any time and 75% ongoing.
-Open dialogue uses approx. 60% less neuroleptics (antipsychotics) for maintenance treatment and achieves more than 60% increase in recovery (2, 12).
+Open dialogue uses approx. 60% less neuroleptics (antipsychotics) for maintenance treatment and achieves more than 60% increase in recovery (2, 5).
 Open dialogue reduces disability allowance/sickness to one third.